Algorithmic Math & Geodetic Workflows for High-Precision Coordinate Transformation

 tolerance_m: float = 0.001,

-fallback_strategy: str = "analytical"
+fallback_strategy: str = "analytical",

-) -> Dict[str, any]:
+) -> Dict[str, Any]:

-Deterministic transformation pipeline with fallback routing.
+"""Run a deterministic transformation pipeline with fallback routing.

 """